Bowhead whale: Feeding

-The head of the bowhead whale comprises a third of its body length, creating an enormous feeding apparatus.
+The head of the bowhead whale comprises a large portion of its body length, creating an enormous feeding apparatus.
 The bowhead whale is a filter feeder, and feeds by swimming forward with its mouth wide open.
 It has hundreds of overlapping baleen plates consisting of keratin hanging from each side of the upper jaw.
 The mouth has a large, upturning lip on the lower jaw that helps to reinforce and hold the baleen plates within the mouth.
 This also prevents buckling or breakage of the plates from the pressure of the water passing through them as the whale advances.
 To feed, water is filtered through the fine hairs of keratin of the baleen plates, trapping the prey inside near the tongue where it is then swallowed.
 The diet consists of mostly zooplankton, which includes krill, copepods, mysids, amphipods, and many other crustaceans.
 About 2 ST of food are consumed each day.
 While foraging, bowheads are solitary or occur in groups of two to 10 or more.

 Vocalization

 Bowhead whales are highly vocal and use low frequency (<1000 Hz) sounds to communicate while travelling, feeding, and socialising.
 Intense calls for communication and navigation are produced especially during migration season.
 During breeding season, bowheads make long, complex, variable songs for mating calls.
+Many tens of distinct songs are sung by a population in a single season.
 From 2010 through to 2014, near Greenland, 184 distinct songs were recorded from a population of around 300 animals.

 Reproduction

 Sexual activity occurs between pairs and in boisterous groups of several males and one or two females.
 Breeding season is observed from March through August; conception is believed to occur primarily in March when song activity is at its highest.
-Reproduction can begin when a whale is 10 to 15 years old.
+Sexual maturity is estimated to be reached at 25 years, and physical maturity at 50–60 years.
 The gestation period is 13–14 months with females producing a calf once every three to four years.
 Lactation typically lasts about a year.
+Female bowheads may be capable of producing calves for 100 years.
 To survive in the cold water immediately after birth, calves are born with a thick layer of blubber.
 Within 30 minutes of birth, bowhead calves are able to swim on their own.
 A newborn calf is typically 4–4.5 m long, weighs roughly 1000 kg, and grows to 8.2 m within the first year.